 LAST FACTUAL UPDATE: 13th February 2020 (Before Coronavirus Lock-down)

-20th March 2021 – Please note that much of the information below may now be out of date.
+Note: 29th July 2021 – Please note that much of the information below may now be out of date.
 The Covid19 pandemic has seriously affected the entire hospitality industry in Tenerife.
 Many bars, discos and nightspots still remain closed, or have scaled back operations and opening hours.
 It is inevitable that some establishments will never re-open, whilst others will invariably spring up in their place.

 Your ultimate guide to nightlife in Tenerife – All you need to know

 Tenerife is one of the top destinations in Spain, or indeed most of Europe, for nightlife.
 The sheer variety of offerings and the number of bars, lounges and clubs leaves visitors spoilt for choice.
 Whether you are looking for a quiet drink with a view, or a full-on night out dancing and drinking until the sun comes up, Tenerife has you covered, regardless of your taste, style, budget or sexual orientation.

 For those looking for lady luck, check out our Tenerife Casino Guide HERE